Ernst Woermann: Biography

 After von Ribbentrop was appointed the German foreign minister in April 1938 Woermann replaced Ernst von Weizsäcker as the head of the political department of the Foreign Office.
 He also received the rank of SS-Standartenführer (equivalent of a colonel).
 In 1940, he became the junior state secretary (Unterstaatssekretär) of the ministry.

 He handled the request of Indian nationalist Subhas Chandra Bose who wanted Nazi Germany to form an alliance with him.
 Woermann was unwilling to entertain this demand and considered Bose unpopular in comparison with Mahatma Gandhi and Jawaharlal Nehru.
 Later, Adolf Hitler during his only meeting with Bose in late May 1942 refused to entertain Bose's requests and facilitated him with a submarine voyage to East Asia.
 From 3 August 1943 until the end of World War II he served as the German ambassador to China, after Germany recognized the pro-Japanese Nationalist Government in Nanjing, led by Wang Jingwei.

-He was tried at the "Wilhelmstrasse" Ministries Trial by the American military tribunal.
-On 11 April 1949 Woermann was sentenced to 7 years in prison.
-On 12 December, it was lowered to 5 years.
-However, he was released early in 1950 or 1951.
+Woermann was tried at the "Wilhelmstrasse" Ministries Trial by the American military tribunal.
+On 11 April 1949, he was sentenced to 7 years in prison for crimes against peace, war crimes, and crimes against humanity.
+On 12 December, his sentence was lowered to 5 years after his conviction for crimes against peace was overturned.
+He was released from prison in January 1950.